A Procure-to-pay process outlines how a company requests, acquires and pays for the resources it needs to conduct its business.

 Furthermore, there are many unforeseen events that can affect the supply chain and hence the procurement process.
 Political strife, economic downturns, natural disasters all can play a role in changing prices and availability of certain goods and services.

-Imagine having to manually fulfill the steps of the procurement process, for which the demand increases exponentially as a business scales.
+Imagine having to manually fulfill the steps of the procurement process, for which the demand increases exponentially as business scales.

 Now imagine that you need to manually optimize these processes when volatility in the market or a natural disaster strikes.